scalameta/semanticdb-sbt/readme.md

 This project consists of two modules:

-- sbthost-nsc: a compiler plugin for Scala 2.10 that emits `.semanticdb` files (see [Semantic DB](http://scalameta.org/tutorial/#SemanticDB)) during compilation. sbthost-nsc only emits offset positions and it does not make an effort to disambiguate between resolved names in conflicting positions.
+- semanticdb-sbt: a compiler plugin for Scala 2.10 that emits `.semanticdb` files (see [Semantic DB](http://scalameta.org/tutorial/#SemanticDB)) during compilation. semanticdb-sbt only emits offset positions and it does not make an effort to disambiguate between resolved names in conflicting positions.
-- sbthost-runtime: a 2.11/2.12 library that modifies/patches `.semanticdb` files,
+- semanticdb-sbt-runtime: a 2.11/2.12 library that modifies/patches `.semanticdb` files,
-  produced by sbthost-nsc. sbthost-runtime is used by applications like scalafix at *runtime*, as opposed to compile-time during creation of `.semanticdb` files.  sbthost-runtime does a best-effort of converting the emitted offset positions into range positions as well as to disambiguate between names at conflicting positions.
+  produced by semanticdb-sbt. semanticdb-sbt-runtime is used by applications like scalafix at *runtime*, as opposed to compile-time during creation of `.semanticdb` files.  semanticdb-sbt-runtime does a best-effort of converting the emitted offset positions into range positions as well as to disambiguate between names at conflicting positions.

 Note.
-These artifacts will soon be renamed from sbthost to semanticdb-sbt.
+The codebase still has occasional references to sbthost, which is the old name of semanticdb-sbt.